 In 2018, I published my second collection of essays, half from The Atlantic and the rest from other publications.
 The book’s title, The Return of Marco Polo’s World: War, Strategy, and American Interests in the Twenty-first Century, is taken from the lead essay about Eurasian geopolitics.

 THE GOOD AMERICAN

-In September 2020, I will publish what I consider my most important and ambitious work, The Good American: The Epic Life and Adventures of Bob Gersony, the U. S. Government’s Greatest Humanitarian.
-I have been at work on this book for some years now.
+In September 2020, I published what I consider my most important and ambitious work, The Good American: The Epic Life and Adventures of Bob Gersony, the U. S. Government’s Greatest Humanitarian.
+I worked on this book for some years.
 It is the story of a man from a wealthy Jewish family in Manhattan, who dropped out of high school and served in Vietnam, where he was awarded a bronze star for service.
 Then, in his mid-twenties, he started a network of Mayan language schools in Guatemala.
 In Guatemala in the mid-1970s, he was spotted by the U. S. Agency for International Development, and began a 40-year odyssey through virtually every war and disaster zone on every continent, interviewing hundreds of refugees and displaced persons in every location.
 By providing high decision-makers with a second opinion on momentous events, in almost every case he improved policy for the better, saving countless lives.
 It is an inspiring story about someone who always worked alone, spending much of his life in refugee camps, and who remained obscure and unrecognized.